Crochet Shells and Rails Scarf – Free Pattern

-A free crochet pattern for a scarf with shells and rows of double crochet – easy enough for a beginner but still has an interesting pattern!
+A free crochet shell scarf pattern with the crochet shell stitch and rows of double crochet – easy enough for a beginner but still has an interesting pattern!

-This has been my favorite scarf this winter – it’s wide, warm and so so soft!
+This crochet shell scarf pattern has been my favorite scarf to wear this winter – it's wide, warm and so so soft!
 And the colors are just beautiful.
-It was also fun to make because the pattern uses easy double crochets, but is not boring.
+It was also fun to make because the pattern uses easy double crochet stitches, but is not boring.
 It has three shells and two sets of double crochets for each row.
-Plus, it’s long enough that it can be worn many different ways, or you could even sew the ends together and make it a cowl.
+Plus, it's long enough that it can be worn many different ways, or you could even sew the ends together and make it a cowl.

 Materials